AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 first measured out.\"

-We conclude these eulogies, which might be multiplied indefinitely, by giving the high authority of Max Muller: \"Origen was as honest as a Christian as he was as a philosopher, and it was this honesty which made Christianity victorious in the Third Century, and will make it victorious again whenever it finds supporters who are determined not to
+We conclude these eulogies, which might be multiplied indefinitely, by giving the high authority of **Max Muller**: "Origen was as honest as a Christian as he was as a philosopher, and it was this honesty which made Christianity victorious in the Third Century, and will make it victorious again whenever it finds supporters who are determined not to